Negative reviews aren’t bad news.

 Let’s say a clothing store gets negative reviews saying that the fit on a top was too small.

-Shoppers who read those reviews know that they need to order a larger size.
+Shoppers who read those bad product reviews know that they need to order a larger size.
 Shoppers can see the reason behind negative feedback and then can use this knowledge to make smarter purchase decisions.

 Shoppers don’t want to buy blindly.
 They want the whole story before making an online purchase, and real feedback from fellow shoppers gives them insight a product description can’t.